absent1706/common_php_app/readme.md

 ```

 ##To init App
-Just run \Litvinenko\Common\App::init() method and pass to it path to your config file (default path is 'app_config.xml').
+Just run \Litvinenko\Common\App::init() method and pass to it path to your config file (default path is 'config.xml').
 This will register all events and observers.

 XML config file for this app is very similar to Magento XML config files (see http://www.solvingmagento.com/event-driven-architecture-in-magento-observer-pattern/).